jackcary/jackcary.com/content/contact.md

 +++

-## Let's discuss the needs of your project.
+## Ready to discuss the needs of your project?

 Send me an email to get started today.